-For many needy children on Long Island, New York, school is not only a place for education and socialization, it also is a source for what may be perhaps the only nutritional meal they have all day.
-Once they leave school – for the day, the week or the semester – they often face hunger . . . and oftentimes, isolation.
+For many children in need on Long Island, New York, school is not only a place for education and socialization; it also is the source of what may be the only nutritional meal they have all day.
+Once they leave school – for the day, the week or the semester – they often face hunger and isolation.
 Long Island Cares’ Children’s Nutrition programs are working to change all that via our:

 Many children experiencing hunger leave school at the end of the day and return to an empty home, emergency shelter or some other transitional housing environment where there is limited access to food and little, if any, appropriate space to do homework or even play.
 To fill that need, Feeding America launched the national Kids’ Café program, and Long Island Cares opened its first one on Long Island in 2000.

 Operated in partnership with existing community organizations or public schools that already congregate during the after-school hours – such as the Boys and Girls Clubs – our programs seek to improve the quality of these children’s lives by ensuring some basic nutrition, helping them learn about healthy and nutritious eating and providing support in a safe, friendly and convenient environment.

 Long Island Cares Kids’ Cafe programs have expanded in recent years due to the generous support from Stop & Shop.
 Download our KidStock Newsletter for child appropriate nutrition information and fun puzzles for children!

 For more information about our Kids Cafe Afterschool programs, please call Kerry at 631-582-3663 ext.
 132 or email email@example.com.

 Long Island Cares’ Pack It Up for Kids program helps alleviate children’s hunger when school is not in session and when other sources of meals are not available.